 When an employment ends

-- are not a member of an occupational pension scheme
+- are paying them a pension

 Next: When an employee transfers to another branch